 The .N object attribute attaches a CAD netlist name to any conducting object.
-The attribute can be attached to objects on any copper layer or plated drill/rout file.
+The attribute can be attached to objects on any copper layer or plated drill/rout file and to ComponentMain or ComponentPin objects on component layers.
 It indicates the object is part of the given net.
 The .N attribute is intended to allow quick visualization of nets and, more importantly, to define the CAD netlist.